 Andy Dick, who plays Lon Neilson (the optometrist), stated that Greg had given the actors free rein to improvise or even rewrite their lines.
 The director would then simply choose the subtler takes at the end.
 Andy also felt as though the whole filming process was quite smooth and that the script was a great one.
 Apart from this, the film also notably represents the working class and their struggles, motivations, and perseverance.

-So while the plot uses the narrative of the common-man to further the story, it also represents a tryst with a very ingrained form of thinking, which has its own pros and cons.
+So, while the plot uses the narrative of the common man to further the story, it also represents a tryst with a very ingrained form of thinking, which has its own pros and cons.
 Since it is a comedy movie, the maltreatment of employees may serve up a few laughs.
 A case in point is the dynamic between Vince and Jorge.
 Vince does not treat his box-boy, Jorge Mecico, professionally at all.
-In fact, their relationship is quite improper.
-At one point in the movie, the tables do turn against Vince, and this dynamic between the two is quite a statement in itself.
+Their relationship is quite improper.
+At one point in the movie, the tables turn against Vince, and this dynamic between the two is quite a statement.

-However, such behavior in real life has many repercussions today, and it also lowers the bar of professionalism in a work environment.
+However, such real-life behavior has many repercussions today, and it also lowers the bar of professionalism in a work environment.
 The romantic contest is definitely the most obvious part of the movie.
 But while men have competed for women’s affections since time immemorial, ‘Employee of the Month’ simply takes the tradition and situates it in a department store.
-Evidently, the movie makes use of familiar story arcs but is itself rooted in fiction.
+Evidently, the movie uses familiar story arcs but is itself rooted in fiction.

 Read More: Is Bad Teacher (2011) a True Story?